G-Two/subarulink/README.md

 Effects of aggressive polling on the battery of a gasoline-only vehicle are unknown.

+### Stale Data
+Sensor data is only sent by the vehicle during certain events (e.g. engine shutdown or a user requested location update) and should not be relied on to indicate a vehicle's real time status.
+If more recent data is desired, then the user must initiate a location update which will update the data for all sensors (exception: tire pressures will only be updated if the vehicle is in motion).

+### Remote climate control options vary by model
+Options exposed by the API don't necessarily represent the remote capability of the vehicle.
+Example: The 2019 Crosstrek PHEV has front heated seats, but they cannot be activated remotely.

 ### Erroneous data
 The data returned by the Subaru API is sometimes invalid.
 The returned data is checked for erroneous values.
 If they are invalid, the local cache will retain the last sane value.

 ### Incomplete data
 Some of the fields that would be useful are always reported back as "UNKNOWN".
 Examples include door lock state, window state (on some vehicles), etc.

+## Credits
+- Inspired by the [teslajsonpy](https://github.com/zabuldon/teslajsonpy) package
+- Thanks to all the Subaru owners that have provided feedback and data from their vehicles

+## Contributions
+- The most recent "g3" telematics generation appears to support more functions (e.g. tailgate unlocking and more useful sensor data).
+If you have a newer vehicle, please post debug logs (after sanitizing personal info) in the discussion area or open a new issue to ensure this package uses all the data that is provided by your vehicle.
+- Feature additions and code quality contributions are always welcome.